 Structures identified in this category include pier sheds once present in the route of Marginal Street either constructed on docks or along the shoreline.
 The majority of pier sheds were built in the early twentieth century, and were removed within the last thirty years.
-In this section of the project site at least thirteen pier sheds were identified on the shorefront dating to the early twentieth century (Bromley 1902; Hyde 1913).
+In this section of the project site only one pier shed dating to the early twentieth century was identified on the shorefront (Hyde 1913; Bromley 1934).
+A headhouse to Pier 84 was built on the shoreline in the 1920s.
+The facade was an endwall with a semicircular arch and steel and glass infill, clad with brick and terra cotta (Rutsch et al. 1983:309).
+Although other early pier sheds were once located on the shoreline, the Pier Plan caused their removal and excavation.
+Their former locations would now be situated in open water.